Last Updated on November 4th, 2021

 In theory, it sounds like a great idea.

-Accessible dermatological care, individualized treatment plans, low monthly cost, what’s not to love?
-But we had a few questions, like what goes in those individualized treatment products?
+Accessible dermatological care, individualized treatment plans, lower monthly cost, what’s not to love?
+But what goes in those individualized treatment products?
 Is your personal provider actually a dermatologist?
 Is it easy to cancel or get your money back if you have a bad experience?

-These are questions everyone should be asking before trying Curology, so we put together a review that addresses all these questions and more, so you can find all the answers you need in one place.
+These are questions everyone should be asking before trying Curology.
+This review addresses all these questions and more, so you can find all the answers you need in one place.

 Based on their name, you would assume that Curology really can cure acne, but the truth is, there is no “cure” because it’s a longterm condition that requires ongoing, consistent treatment until your skin chemistry changes, most likely in your mid- to late-30s.